FREQUENTLY ASKED QUESTIONS

 Visitation is allowed on Sundays for up to three hours.
 All family members must be on the approved list.
 All visitors will have to produce an ID, cannot bring clients food and will have to lock up all belongings.

 Where will I be going to school?

-Classes are held at Woodland Hills Academy and taught by Duluth ISD 709 certified teachers.
+Classes are held at Rockridge Academy and taught by Duluth ISD 709 certified teachers.
 Students are bused to and from the academy.
 Coursework is tailored to individual need and achievement level.

 What makes Woodland Hills different?

 We see ourselves as a treatment facility not a correctional facility.
 All clients will work with therapists who are trained in Trauma Informed Care.
 Youth will learn how to deal with problems that they face.